DavidQL/ember-blog-client/Readme.md

 3.  fixture data server

 ##Special Thank You
 This project would not be possible were it not for the hard work from the folks at Ember.js, Grunt.js, NPM, and the many Grunt contributors that make up this project.
-The project is truly a "dwarf standing on the shoulder of giants"
+A special thanks to Jeff Schilling for introducing me to Ember, and without whom I would not have been able to make this.The project is truly a "dwarf standing on the shoulder of giants".